jeremymoreau/mnisiscom/README.md

 ## Usage

 Input MRI and SPECT volumes in NIfTI (.nii) format are supported.
-If you have raw DICOM images you can use a tool like dcm2nii (now available with [MRIcroGL](https://www.nitrc.org/projects/mricrogl/)) to convert them to NIfTI format.
+If you have raw DICOM images you can use a tool like dcm2nii (now available with [MRIcron](https://www.nitrc.org/projects/mricron), in the "Import" menu) to convert them to NIfTI format.
 Details about each parameter can be viewed by hovering over the label in the desktop app or via `mnisiscom --help` for the command line tool.
 Resulting images will be saved in the selected output folder.

 ### Basic command line tool usage: